samiralam/rules-compendium/docs/phb/3-character-classes/rogue.md

 ***Psychic Whispers.*** You can establish telepathic communication between yourself and others.
 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, choose one or more creatures you can see, up to a number of creatures equal to your Proficiency Bonus, and then roll one Psionic Energy Die.
 For a number of hours equal to the number rolled, the chosen creatures can speak telepathically with you, and you can speak telepathically with them.
 To send or receive a message (no action required), you and the other creature must be within 1 mile of each other.
 A creature can end the telepathic connection at any time (no action required).

-The first time you use this power after each [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest), you don’t expend the Psionic Energy Die.
+The first time you use this power after each [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest), you don't expend the Psionic Energy Die.
 All other times you use the power, you expend the die.

 #### Level 3: Psychic Blades